 Jobs' absence comes at a crucial time for the company.
 Apple is engaged in a battle in the smartphone market with Google Inc, whose Android operating system was installed on more devices than Apple's for the first time in 2010.

 In January, Apple posted blockbuster quarterly results on dazzling iPhone and iPad sales, and Wall Street has increasingly expressed confidence in the management bench.

 But Apple's destiny has been closely tied to Jobs, the mercurial and charismatic leader who rescued the computer maker from near-death in 1996 after a 12-year absence from the company he co-founded.

 Cook, an operations expert, is steering the company for the third time in seven years.
 He is considered the heir apparent at Apple.
 The company dominates the fledging tablet computer market it helped create with the iPad.

 But it will confront a number of challenges this year.

 Apple sent invitations to a special event on March 2.
 The company is widely expected to introduce a new thinner iPad at the event.

-The company will also launch the fifth iteration of its popular iPhone as rivals from Motorola Mobility to Samsung Electronics apply pressure.
+The company will also launch the fifth iteration of its ever-popular iPhone just as rivals from Motorola Mobility to Samsung begin to increase market share.